Rohitkamble6458/Deepfake-Image-Detection/README.md

 - Improve interpretability with more advanced explainability tools.
 - Develop automated model update mechanisms to adapt to emerging deepfake techniques.
 - Broaden deployment to cloud platforms and mobile applications.
-- Collaborate with policymakers and media organizations for ethical use guidelines and wider adoption.
+- Collaborate with policymakers and media organisations for ethical use guidelines and wider adoption.

 ---